 In the Southern hemisphere’s gyres we have sufficient data to confirm the presence of floating plastic debris (Eriksen et al. 2013, 2014, Cózar et al. 2014, Miranda-Urbina et al. 2015).
 However, more data is needed to eliminate the possibility of introducing potentially large errors in global estimates of the amount of floating plastic (van Sebille et al. 2015).

-During this expedition, Algalita collected plastic pollution samples across the Equatorial Currents, the South Pacific Subtropical Gyre, and at various stations along the Chilean coast, in order to strengthen the existing data set.
+During this expedition, Algalita collected plastic pollution samples across the Equatorial Currents, the South Pacific Subtropical Gyre and at various stations along the Chilean coast in order to strengthen the existing data set.
 In addition to quantitative analysis, Algalita investigated how plastic in the South Pacific threatens fish survival in this region.
-Lanternfish (myctophids) account for as much as 55% of global fish biomass and play a critical role in the food chain.
+Lanternfish (myctophids) account for as much as 55% of global fish biomass and they play a critical role in the food chain.
 The health of the entire ocean is dependent on their survival and any disruptions can have a domino effect that may lead to ecological collapse.
 An Algalita study, (Boerger et al. 2010), found that 35% of these fish in the North Pacific Subtropical Gyre had consumed plastic, some in large quantities.

 July, 2017.
 Algalita continues its work in Coquimbo, Chile.
 Gwen Lattin, Chief Scientist and Research Biologist, teaches students in the Cientificos de la Basura Program how to analyze Trawl samples.